felixivance/iphone-photography/README.md

 ---

-Feel free to reach out and ask me if you're stuck anywhere.
+Feel free to reach out.
 I'd be happy to help.

 `felixrunye@gmail.com`